Rotatable Antenna-Enabled Wireless Communication: Modeling and Optimization: Multi-User Case under Multipath Channel

 \textit{2) Second Stage:} After obtaining the stacked pointing vector $\mathbf{f}^{\star}$ in the first stage and letting $\vec{\mathbf{f}}_n = \mathbf{f}_{3(n-1)+1:3n}^{\star},\;\forall n$, we reconstruct the channels according to \eqref{deqn_ex8a}--\eqref{deqn_ex10a}.
 Then, the corresponding ZF beamforming can be calculated by \eqref{deqn_ex1e}.

-The computational complexity of the proposed two-stage algorithm depends on the SDP and singular value decomposition in the first stage, and the calculation of the ZF beamforming in the second stage.
+The computational complexity of the proposed two-stage algorithm is mainly due to the SDP and singular value decomposition in the first stage, and the calculation of the ZF beamforming in the second stage.
 Thus, the complexity order of the two-stage algorithm is given by $\mathcal{O}\left(KN^3 + (3N)^3 + (3N)^{3.5}\right)$.
-Since the two-stage algorithm only needs to solve problem (P10) and calculate the beamforming in \eqref{deqn_ex1e} for one time, it requires lower computational complexity than the AO algorithm, especially when the number of antennas is large or the convergence accuracy of the AO algorithm is strict.
+Since the two-stage algorithm only needs to solve problem (P10) and calculate the beamforming in \eqref{deqn_ex1e} for one time, it requires lower computational complexity than the AO algorithm.

-\textit{Remark 3:} Although the two-stage algorithm may experience some performance loss by setting $p = 1$, it has lower complexity without the need for iteration.
+\textit{Remark 2:} Although the two-stage algorithm may experience some performance loss by setting $p = 1$, it has lower complexity without the need for iteration.
 In contrast, the AO algorithm, while having higher computational complexity, is applicable to any value of $p$.
 It is worth noting that both the AO and two-stage algorithms can also be applied to the single-user setup with arbitrary $Q$ scatterer clusters by replacing the MMSE/ZF receive beamforming of \eqref{deqn_ex1g}/\eqref{deqn_ex1e} with MRC beamforming.
-Nevertheless, for the single-user setup with $Q = 0$, since the AO and two-stage algorithms can only achieve suboptimal solutions and result in higher computational complexity, they are much less efficient than the optimal closed-form solution derived in \eqref{deqn_ex2b} of Section \uppercase\expandafter{\romannumeral3}-A. On the other hand, although the original problem can be transformed into a pointing vector optimization problem by substituting the MMSE receive beamforming of \eqref{deqn_ex1g} into \eqref{deqn_ex13a}, it is found that the objective function becomes even more complicated due to the presence of matrix inversion, which is generally difficult to handle and thus not considered in this paper.
+Nevertheless, for the single-user setup with $Q = 0$, since the AO and two-stage algorithms can only achieve suboptimal solutions and result in higher computational complexity, they are much less efficient than the optimal closed-form solution derived in \eqref{deqn_ex2b} of Section \uppercase\expandafter{\romannumeral3}-A. On the other hand, although the original problem can be transformed into a pointing vector optimization problem by substituting the MMSE receive beamforming of \eqref{deqn_ex1g} into \eqref{deqn_ex13a}, it is found that the objective function becomes even more complicated due to the presence of matrix inversion, which is difficult to handle and thus not considered in this paper.